yalves8/ExpertNotes/README.md

 ## Description

 Project powered by Rocketseat.
-It consists of written and spoken notes.
+It consists of notes that can be written or recorded.
+The SpeechRecognition API was used to transform the user's audio into notes.